All My Friends Are Getting High, So How Can I Stay At The Party?

 The pressure to partake in drugs is also undeniably a gendered one, as I've definitely felt more pressure from men, directly and indirectly, to do drugs in pursuit of being the 'cool' party girl.
 And so, it's not surprising that the times that I did drugs specifically for the approval of men were the worst of all my experiences.

 Erin*, 31, is someone who also doesn't do party drugs and has felt the social repercussions of that decision for her whole adulthood.
-"When I was a teenager, I read Anna’s Story and, to be honest, it scared the shit out of me," she tells Refinery29 Australia.
+"When I was a teenager, I read Anna’s Story and, to be honest, it scared the shit out of me," she tells Refinery29.

 "I was convinced that if I tried drugs, I’d be one of the unlucky people to have an adverse reaction and die.
 As I moved through my 20s though, I wasn’t so much scared as I was disinterested.
 I’ve never liked the idea of losing control of my body or having to wait it out if things went south, and because I never felt like I was missing out on anything, I saw no reason to take drugs."